Bicycle World Alumni

 Tom Morris reports that after 2 great seasons he moved onto a career in independent school education.
-He is currently Assistant Head of School at St. George’s Independent School outside of Memphis, TN.
+He is currently working at a boarding school in Pennsylvania.
 In between time spent at school, and with his wife and children, Tom still manages to find some time to ride.
 He would love to return to the bike business someday, and looks forward to riding in the near future with his daughter Grace and son Thomas.

 He’d like to thank Todd (bio above) for providing timeless riding advice–whenever possible, go sleeveless and without gloves to avoid funky tan lines!

 Reggie Dean writes that he remembers his first day of work at Bicycle World on May 7th, 2002, because he was late.
 “I was living in Brooklyn at the time, and took the subway to Grand Central station, only to see my train pulling away.
 First days can be hard, but Eric and Ilene seemed to take it in stride and tried not to start off on a bad note.”
 Reggie came to Bicycle World with experience working in several other bike stores as well as a component manufacturer.
 He adds “I was really looking forward to being a store manager and I knew that I would learn a lot from The World.”